-Keep The Unit And Surrounding Area Clean.
+Keep the Unit and Surrounding Area Clean

-Remove all oil deposits.
-Remove all unnecessary grease and oil from the unit.
-Accumulated grease and oil can cause overheating and subsequent engine damage and may present a potential fire hazard.
+- Make sure that oily rags are not left on or near the engine. - Remove all unnecessary grease and oil from the unit.
+Accumulated grease and oil can cause overheating and subsequent engine damage and present a potential fire hazard.